Helping you to understand some of the clinical words that we might use.

 IDDSI: International dysphagia diet standardisation initiative.
 Guidelines used to describe what textures of food or consistencies of drink people are safe to have.
 All food and drinks are given a level from 0 – 7.
 Speech and language therapists use IDDSI levels in eating and drinking plans.

-Inference: An understanding of what someone says, incorporating implied or assumed information.
+Inference: Understanding what someone means, using what they say, implied or assumed information and a general understanding of the world.
 For example, if a teacher says ‘I think we need our coats on’ your child might ‘infer’ that he is going out to play or perhaps that it is raining, even though that information was not stated.
 In schools, the term inference is often used in relation to reading comprehension, but it is a skill that we use every day in general communication.

-Information Carrying Words (ICW): The number of key/ important words that must be understood for the general meaning of a sentence.
+Information Carrying Words (ICW): The key/ important words in a sentence that must be understood to understand the general meaning of a sentence.
 For example, “Where are the dog’s feet?”
 This is five words but only two information carrying words (dog and feet).

 Intonation: The rhythm of how we speak.
 This includes the speed, the tone, and which words are stressed.